mendelsshop/loading_bar/README.md

 bar = LoadingBar::new(100, None); // this creates a new loading bar with 100 steps and the default color

-bar = LoadingBar::new(100, Some(colored::Color::Green)); // this creates a new loading bar with 100 steps and the green color
+bar = LoadingBar::new(100, Some(Color::Green)); // this creates a new loading bar with 100 steps and the green color
 ```
 ### Note the following examples assume that you have imported the [`loading_bar`](https://github.com/mendelsshop/loading_bar) crate.
 ## You can incremt the progress of the loading bar with the following code: